mahmoudeldeeb00/mahmoudeldeeb00/README.md

 # 💫 About Me:
-🔭 I’m currently working on TBI Company<br>🌱 I’m currently seeking for a job<br>
+🔭 I’m currently working on TBI Company , Sheikh Zayed City <br>🌱 I’m currently seeking for a job<br>

 ## 🌐 Socials: